Israeli airstrikes rock southern suburbs of Beirut and cut off a key crossing into Syria

-BEIRUT (AP) — Israel carried out a series of massive airstrikes overnight in southern suburbs of Beirut and another that cut off the main border crossing between Lebanon and Syria.
+BEIRUT (AP) — Israel carried out a series of massive airstrikes overnight, hitting suburbs of Beirut and cutting off the main border crossing between Lebanon and Syria for tens of thousands of people fleeing Israeli bombardment.

+The blasts in Beirut's southern suburbs sent huge plumes of smoke and flames into the night sky and shook buildings kilometers (miles) away in the Lebanese capital.
+The Israeli military did not comment on what the intended target was, and there was no information yet available on casualties.
+Lebanon’s state-run National News Agency reported there were more than 10 consecutive airstrikes in the area.

+Meanwhile, Israel’s military said that Hezbollah had launched about 100 rockets into Israel on Friday, as fighting continued between Israel and the militant group.

+Associated Press video footage showed two huge craters on each side of the road.
+People got out of cars, unable to pass the site of the strike, carrying bags of their possessions as they crossed on foot.

+Tens of thousands of people fleeing war in Lebanon have crossed into Syria over the past two weeks.

-The new wave of strikes came after Israel warned people to evacuate communities in southern Lebanon that are outside a United Nations-declared buffer zone, as the yearlong conflict between Israel and the Lebanese militant group Hezbollah escalates.
+The new wave of strikes came after Israel warned people to evacuate communities in southern Lebanon, including but also beyond an area that the United Nations declared a buffer zone after Israel and Hezbollah fought a monthlong war in 2006.

 Israel launched a ground incursion into Lebanon on Tuesday and its forces have been clashing with Hezbollah militants in a narrow strip along the border.
 A series of attacks before the incursion killed some of the group's key members, including longtime leader Hassan Nasrallah.

-The airstrike that cut the busiest border crossing between the two countries came a day after an Israeli military spokesperson said Lebanon’s Hezbollah has been trying to transport military equipment through the border crossing.

-Dama Post, a pro-government Syrian media outlet, said Israeli warplanes fired two missiles, damaging the road between Masnaa Border Crossing in Lebanon and the Syrian crossing point of Jdeidet Yabous.
+In the Iranian capital, Tehran, the country's Supreme Leader Ayatollah Ali Khamenei led Friday prayers and delivered a speech where he praised the country's recent missile strike on Israel and said Iran was prepared to conduct more strikes if needed.

+He spoke to thousands of people at the capital’s main prayer site, the Mosalla mosque, which was decorated with a huge Palestinian flag.

-It was the first time this major border crossing has been cut off since the beginning of the war.
+The strike at the main border crossing was the first time it has been cut since the beginning of the war.
 Lebanese General Security recorded 256,614 Syrian citizens and 82,264 Lebanese citizens crossing into Syrian territory between Sept.
 23 — when the Israel launched a heavy bombardment of southern and eastern Lebanon — and Sept.
 30.

 There are half a dozen border crossings between the two countries and most of them remain open.
 Lebanon’s minister of public works said all border crossings between Lebanon and Syria work under the supervision of the state.